 This is how it looks like in the end:

-Why did my chocolate split?
+Why did my chocolate ganache split?

-Why is my Chocolate Mousse runny?
+Why is my mousse runny?

 How to avoid this?
 Be careful with folding the whipped cream into the chocolate that you don't destroy all the air pockets.
 Make also sure to use high-quality chocolate such as Lindt or Ghirardelli.
-And also, do not use low-fat heavy cream for Chocolate Mousse because it doesn't hold its stand that long.
+And also, do not use low-fat heavy cream because it doesn't hold its stand long enough.

-How to serve Chocolate Mousse?
+How to serve it

-You could serve Chocolate Mousse right after making it if desired (will be very soft) or you chill it for a couple of hours it in the fridge before serving (recommended).
-I prefer Chocolate Mousse when it is chilled for at least 4-5 hours.
+You could serve it right after making it if desired (will be very soft) or you chill it for a couple of hours in the fridge before serving (recommended).
+I prefer it when it is chilled for at least 4-5 hours.
 You can also do it in advance and chill it overnight.

 Spoon it into individual glasses and serve it with fresh berries, pistachios, cookies, whipped cream, fudge sauce, chocolate shaves, you name it.
 If you don't have enough or suitable glasses, you could also store it in an airtight container until serving or spoon it onto dessert plates.

-Store Chocolate Mousse in an airtight container or in individual glasses sealed with plastic foil in the fridge up to 3 days.
+Store Chocolate Mousse in an airtight container or in individual glasses sealed with plastic foil in the fridge for up to 3 days.

-- 1+1/2 cups heavy cream (360ml)
+- 1 ½ cups heavy cream

 - 4 large egg yolks

-- 1/4 cup granulated sugar (50g)
+- ¼ cup granulated sugar

-- 1+1/2 cups semi-sweet chocolate, melted
+- 9.2 oz semi-sweet chocolate, melted

-- 2 tbsp powdered sugar (15g)
+- 2 tablespoon powdered sugar

-In a heavy-bottomed pot over medium heat, whisk together 3/4 cup heavy cream, egg yolks, and granulated sugar and heat over medium heat for about 1-2 minutes until it coats the back of a spoon.
+- In a heavy-bottomed pot over medium heat, whisk together ¾ cup heavy cream, egg yolks, and granulated sugar and heat over medium heat for about 1-2 minutes until it coats the back of a spoon.
 Do not boil at any time.
-Remove from heat and continue whisking about 1 minute.
+Remove from heat and continue whisking about 1-2 minutes.

-With a handheld or stand mixer fitted with a whisk attachment, whisk 3/4 cup heavy cream on medium-high speed until soft peaks form about 2-3 minutes.
+- With a handheld or stand mixer fitted with a whisk attachment, whisk ¾ cup heavy cream on medium-high speed until soft peaks form about 2-3 minutes.
 Add powdered sugar and whisk until stiff peaks form.

-Serve immediately if desired (will be soft) or chill in an airtight container or sealed glasses in the fridge for at least 4-5 hours or overnight (recommended).
-Before serving remove from the fridge for 10-20 minutes or until it reaches the desired consistency (will be firm and scoopable straight out of the fridge and gets softer the warmer it gets).
+- Serve immediately if desired (will be very soft) or chill in an airtight container or sealed glasses in the fridge for at least 4-5 hours or overnight (recommended).
+Before serving remove from the fridge for 10 minutes or until it reaches the desired consistency (will be firm and scoopable straight out of the fridge and gets softer the warmer it gets).
 Serve with additional toppings of your choice like berries, nuts, chocolate, or whipped cream.
 Store up to 3 days in the fridge.